Wyatt-Haley/Dairy-Revenue-Protection/README.md

 - Ensure Python and all packages used are downloaded
 - Place the files where you wish to save the contents
 - Open or run the data pull1.1.py file
+- Open or run the logitnmore1.2.py file
+- Can view results in the txt docs created